Essential Mix: Special events

 Another Eddie Gordon initiative was to take the show on the road with live broadcasts from clubs or festivals, particularly during the summer months (Northern Hemisphere) and at New Year's Eve.
-The live broadcasts started from within the UK and soon broadened out as live from Ibiza, North America, Australia, South Africa, Germany, Hawaii and other destinations in Europe including Rome in Italy.
-One special broadcast was the BBC Radio 1 - One World millennium celebration starting with DJ Carl Cox from Bondi Beach in Sydney, Australia, before heading to Cape Town, South Africa with DJ Danny Rampling prior to broadcasting DJ Dave Pearce from Glasgow, Scotland, DJ Pete Tong from Liverpool, UK then DJ Junior Vasquez from New York, United States before closing with DJ Carl Cox, who had flown backwards across the dateline to complete a DJ world first with two millennium gigs by broadcasting from Honolulu, Hawaii.
+The broadcasts started from within the UK, and soon broadened out as live from Ibiza, North America, Australia, South Africa, Germany, Hawaii and other destinations in Europe including Rome.

+One special broadcast was the BBC Radio 1 - One World millennium celebration starting with Carl Cox from Bondi Beach in Sydney, before heading to Cape Town, South Africa with Danny Rampling prior to broadcasting Dave Pearce from Glasgow, Pete Tong from Liverpool, then Junior Vasquez from New York before closing with Carl Cox, who had flown backwards across the dateline to complete a DJ World first with two millennium gigs by broadcasting from Honolulu.

-The forerunner to this New Year's Eve Essential Mix was the transatlantic three-cities broadcast on the New Year's Eve of 1997 into 1998, with simultaneous broadcasts from three clubs directly to each dance floor with DJ Pete Tong at the Ministry Of Sound, London.
-DJ Todd Terry at the Nynex Arena in Manchester, UK, and finishing with DJ Eddie Baez at the Tunnel venue in Manhattan, New York, USA.
-It was produced by Eddie Gordon, who originated the idea of linking the three venues via ISDN broadcast.
+The forerunner to this New Year's Eve Essential Mix was the transatlantic three-cities broadcast on the New Year's Eve of 1997 into 1998, with simultaneous broadcasts from three clubs directly to each dance floor with Pete Tong at the Ministry Of Sound, London, Todd Terry at the Nynex Arena in Manchester, and finishing with DJ Eddie Baez at the Tunnel venue in Manhattan.
+The broadcast was produced by Eddie Gordon, who originated the idea of linking the three venues via ISDN broadcast.

 The broadcasts from Ibiza have taken place every summer since the first Essential Mix live broadcast from Amnesia.
 The first ever Essential Mix from Ibiza came in the summer of 1995 Ibiza as a pre-recorded broadcast of Nicky Holloway playing live at nightclub Ku (today Privilege) on 2 July 1995.